Manual API Editor

 Best Practices

 There are significant improvements to the API Reference section in the new docs design (as of Q2 2021), including better handling of request and response examples and better handling of nested parameter definitions.
-You can read the full highlights here, but in this section we'll go over some of our recommendations for writing docs in our Manual API editor that take full advantage of the features available in the reference section.
+In this section we'll go over some of our recommendations for writing docs in our Manual API editor that take full advantage of the features available in the reference section.

 - Get Plenty of REST Before Defining Parameters 😴 While ReadMe and its reference docs can be used for many different use cases, the API Reference section truly shines with HTTP/REST APIs.
 The "API Endpoint" page types are the best place to document each of the endpoints of your REST API.
 If you're trying to use the API Reference section to document non-REST APIs or other documentation scenarios, we recommend using the Guides section instead, or sticking with the standard "Page" type.